eeholmes/jupyterhub/README.md

 <img src="images/mybinder.png" width="500"/>

-How do you set up your own Binder JupyterHub?
-Fork or clone this repo, copy the url of your repo, paste your URL into the box in [MyBinder](https://mybinder.org/), and then copy the link it gives to your Binder JupyterHub.
+**How do you set up your own Binder JupyterHub?** Fork or clone this repo, copy the url of your repo, paste your URL into the box in [MyBinder](https://mybinder.org/), and then copy the link it gives to your Binder JupyterHub.
 That's it.
 Literally.
+The key bit is the `environment.yml` files which says what Python version (if needed) and packages to put in your Python environment.

 # Setting up a JupyterHub on AWS